splightplatform/terraform-provider-splight/CONTRIBUTE.md

 TF_REATTACH_PROVIDERS=<output> terraform apply
 ```

-Don't forget to set breakpoints in your code with:
+You can set breakpoints in your code with:

 ```go
 runtime.Breakpoint()